 - Vapemate Classic e liquid - This is our largest range of e liquids and they are available in 50% and 30% vegetable glycerin to 50% and 70% propylene glycol respectively.

 - Directors Cut e liquid - Our premium range of e liquids all available in 80% vegetable glycerin to 20% propylene glycol.

 - Soda Steam 10ml e liquid - Our premium fizzy drinks range in TPD compliant 10ml bottles all 60% vegetable glycerin to 40% propylene glycol.

-Once you’ve sorted your VG:PG ratio you can add your favourite flavour into the mix.
+Once you’ve sorted your VG:PG ratio you can add your favourite flavour into the mix from menthol to Strawberry, Lemon to Apple, which ever flavour takes your fancy.
 You will only really need a few drops, a little goes a long way.
 Also, if you want to add nicotine, now is the time.

 Finally, shake the ingredients together to combine them and leave the solution to steep.
 If you can, leave your mixture for a few days to muddle together as this will allow the flavour to merge with the rest of the ingredients, meaning you get a deeper, richer, more intense vape experience.